nickpelton/halloween_spooky_eyes/README.md

-# halloween_spooky_eyes
+# Halloween Spooky Eyes
 Arduino project for randomly activating LEDs when triggered by a motion sensor.
-Halloween project I did with my daughter to light up cardboard-cut-out eyes in a bush when Tricker-treaters arrive.
+Halloween project with my daughter to light up cardboard-cut-out eyes in a bush when Tricker-treaters arrive.

+# Dependencies
+- Requires SimpleTimer.h Lib - http://playground.arduino.cc/Code/SimpleTimer